mfisher87/presentation-cng2025/slides.md

 ![<https://mfisher87.github.io/presentation-cng2025/>](/assets/images/qr.svg)

 :::notes
+These slides are available on the web at this URL, as well as on GitHub.
-If you missed it, don't worry, we'll leave the QR code up at the end.
+If you missed it, don't worry, I'll leave this slide up at the end.
 :::